 6 Lazy Rivers In Pennsylvania That Are Perfect For Tubing On A Summer’s Day

+Would you agree that at least one of these places is a great place to tube?
 Do you have a favorite spot to go tubing in Pennsylvania?
 Tell us about it in the comments!
 Then, take advantage of all the natural beauty that the state has to offer this summer and stay cool when you go tubing in Pennsylvania on one of these six lazy rivers.

 If you’re still in the mood for more Pennsylvania adventures, take a look at this video about the Philadelphia Magic Garden:

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.

 More to Explore

 Beth Price-Williams|June 21, 2019

 Where can we go fishing in Pennsylvania?

 The Youghiogheny River offers trout, salmon, carp, catfish, rock bass, white bass, and other fish species.

 The Lehigh River is peppered with rainbow bass, panfish, muskie, pickerel, smallmouth and largemouth bass, catfish, and more.